InvaHealth/InvaHealthDDdescriptors/README.md

 # **LAT**

 Latitude (decimal degrees) where the impact occurred.
+If the cost estimate applies to an entire country, use the R script available in the <a href="https://github.com/InvaHealth/countryCentroids">countryCentroids</a> repository to obtain the centroid latitude/longitude coordinates for the relevant country.

 # **LON**

 Longitude (decimal degrees) where the impact occurred.
+If the cost estimate applies to an entire country, use the R script available in the <a href="https://github.com/InvaHealth/countryCentroids">countryCentroids</a> repository to obtain the centroid latitude/longitude coordinates for the relevant country.

 # **Biome**